vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On 2025-02-07, instead of jogging+walking 2 miles, I did
 jogging+walking of about 1 mile.
-I turned around halfway after having a watery flatulence, that I attribute to the bowel cycle disruption yesterday where I wasn't able to pass stool.
+I turned around halfway after having a watery flatulence (the flatulence was around 12:58 PM), that I attribute to the bowel cycle disruption yesterday where I wasn't able to pass stool.
 Although I did have a large bowel movement this morning, there was probably still some residual disruption which led to the watery flatulence.

 After getting back, I decided to end exercise for today rather than continue with at-home jogging, giving me time to deal with the